 It is a good idea to change your password regularly for security purposes.
 Your account might be set up to enable you to change your password yourself.
-If this feature is available to you, the Change password option will be displayed in the Agent menu.
+If this feature is available to you, the Change password option is displayed in the Agent menu.

 When you select this option, the Change Password dialog box is displayed.
-Perform the following steps to change your password:
+To change your password, perform the following steps:

 - Enter your current password.

 - Enter your new password.
-Your company will have specific password rules.
-If your new password does not follow those rules, you will see warning messages.
+Your company has specific password rules.
+If your new password does not follow those rules, you receive warning messages.

 - Re-enter your new password to ensure that you did not make any mistakes in the New Password field.

 - Click Change Password.
-If you did not make any errors, your new password will replace your old password.
+If you did not make any errors, your new password replaces your old password.
 The next time you log in, make sure you use your new password.

 Handling a system disconnection

 Workspace is designed to handle system disconnections.
-If the server that directs interactions to you becomes disabled or disconnected for some reason Workspace automatically tries to connect you to a back up server so that you can keep serving your customers with minimal interruption.
-If a connection loss occurs you are informed right away by the Connection Lost message.
+If the server that directs interactions to you becomes disabled or disconnected for some reason Workspace automatically tries to connect you to a backup server so that you can keep serving your customers with minimal interruption.
+If a connection loss occurs, you are instantly informed by the Connection Lost message.
 Workspace immediately tries to reconnect you.

-If you have pop-ups blocked in your browser, you might see a message asking you to enable pop-ups to see the log in window.
+If you have pop-ups blocked in your browser, you might receive a message asking you to enable pop-ups to display the log in window.
 You might be able to click the Open button in the Re-establish Connection window to open the log in window.

-In the event that the back up server is not available, the Host Not Available message is displayed.
-Click Refresh to refresh your browser and log in to your company's system as soon as the server become available again.
+If the backup server is not available, the Host Not Available message is displayed.
+Click Refresh to refresh your browser and log in to your company's system when the server become available again.